shen8424/SAMM-RamDG-CAP/README.md

 #### Import CAP into other datasets.🤗🤗🤗

-If you want to import the CAP data into your own dataset, please refer to [this].
+If you want to import the CAP data into your own dataset, please refer to [this](https://github.com/shen8424/CAP).

 ### Annotations
 ```